mahuntington/angular-notes/day3/README.md

 </section>
 ```

 Test it out.
 In the network tab of your Chrome Developer Tools, see how a request goes out for every letter?
-And they don't always come back in order, either.
+This can use up data unnecessarily.
+Also, the responses don't always come back in order.
 With Observables, we can fix this.

 ## Switch from a Promise to an Observable